 - Practical care: For example, giving lifts, shopping, cooking and cleaning

 It can be hard to manage all these different types of care, especially if you don’t feel confident about taking on these responsibilities.
-For example, a lot of carers feel nervous about giving medical care.
+For example, a lot of carers feel nervous about providing medical care.

 Young carers are children, teens and young adults aged under 25 who help to support a family member or friend with cancer.
 We have information for young carers.

 Relationships with other people